8 FAQs About Traumatic Brain Injury Claims in Florida

 Your heart sinks, your mind races.
 How could this be?
 How am I going to pay my bills?
 Why did this happen to me?
 Is there anyway to change this?

 Well, you are not out of luck.
-First, let us begin by reviewing the disability process and how a a social security disability denial lawyer can help.
+First, let us begin by reviewing the disability process and how a What is Disability?

 According to the Social Security Administration, disability means that you cannot do the work you did before, the Administration has decided that you cannot adjust to other work because of your condition, and your disability has lasted or is expected to last for at least one year or until death.